vegetableman/blog/content/posts/betamax/index.md

     <video class="lazy" playsinline muted width="100%" poster="bottle.png" controls x-on:ended="$el.autoplay = false; $el.load()">
       <source data-src="bottle.webm" type="video/webm"/>
     </video>
-  <figcaption>Slowed down transitions <a href="#4">[4]</a></figcaption>
+  <figcaption>Slowed down transitions <span class="citation"><a href="#4">[4]</a></span></figcaption>
 </figure>

-So, if you are on a high DPI/Retina display, the demo *"Structure of the panel"* in <a target="_blank" href="/proposal-for-a-guided-panel-for-complex-or-perhaps-bloated-admin-interfaces/">this blog post</a> was made possible after slowing down the UI before recording i.e., by increasing the delay of the transitioning elements in the UI (in one case, from `300ms` to `600ms`) and then by scaling down the delay property of all the differences in the timeline by a factor of `0.4`, thereby speeding up the animation.
+So, if you are on a high DPI/Retina display, the demo "Structure of the panel" in <a target="_blank" href="/proposal-for-a-guided-panel-for-complex-or-perhaps-bloated-admin-interfaces/">this blog post</a> was made possible after slowing down the UI before recording i.e., by increasing the delay of the transitioning elements in the UI (in one case, from `300ms` to `600ms`) and then by scaling down the delay property of all the differences in the timeline by a factor of `0.4`, thereby speeding up the animation.

 What are the other challenges?
 You could checkout the list of <a href="https://github.com/vegetableman/betamax/issues">issues</a> in the repo.